acoustic-content-samples/wch-site-application/README.md

 7. [Updating your Oslo sample](https://developer.ibm.com/customer-engagement/tutorials/updating-oslo-sample/)

 ## Updates
+At the end of April we have updated the Oslo starter site with the following features:
+- Added login and logout and the support for secured content and pages.
+If a page or content is marked secured you can only see it when being logged in.
+- Added the HTML Edit functionality out of the box (formerly called sample-html-snippet)
+- Preparing the new landing page functionality

 At the end of March we have updated the Oslo starter site with the following features:
 - performance improvements - reducing the size of the generated scripts
 - Added support for script applications